teamreflex/fab-fetch/README.md

 https://dnkvjm1f8biz3.cloudfront.net/images/postcard/27/1645498037_20220222114713_b.jpg
 https://dnkvjm1f8biz3.cloudfront.net/images/postcard/POSTCARDID/UNIXTIMESTAMP_DATETIME_b.jpg
 ```
-Because postcards only have one piece of content (it's either postcardVideo or postcardImage, I actually haven't accounted for images...), we can also bruteforce the .mp4 based on the thumbnail .jpg.
+Because postcards only have one piece of content, we can also bruteforce the .mp4 based on the thumbnail .jpg.
 This is the .mp4 URL for the thumbnail .jpg above:
 ```
 https://dnkvjm1f8biz3.cloudfront.net/images/postcard/27/1645498036_20220222114713_f.mp4
 ```